 Loans and borrowings are included in current liabilities if settlement is to be made within twelve (12) months from the financial reporting date.
 Otherwise, these are classified as noncurrent liabilities.

-As at December 31, 2014 and June 30, 2015, included in loans and borrowings are the Group's accounts payable and accrued expenses and dividends payable (see Note 12).
+As at December 31, 2015 and 2014, included in loans and borrowings are the Group's accounts payable and accrued expenses and dividends payable.